EricLangezaal/PersonalizedCIR/README.md

 bash install_environment.sh
 ```

-If you want to install the dependencies manually, please see the list below.
+**Not recommended:** If you want to install the dependencies manually, please see the list below.
 Main packages:
 - python 3.11.x
 - torch 2.5.1